Haley receives award for 'excellence in diplomacy' from B'nai B'rith

-B’nai B’rith International President Charles O. Kaufman and CEO Daniel S. Mariaschin presented the award to Haley at a private event at the United States Mission to the United Nations in New York.
+B'nai B'rith International President Charles O. Kaufman and CEO Daniel S. Mariaschin presented the award to Haley at an event at the United States Mission to the United Nations located in New York.